-Professor Kimberly Robinson teachers and writes in the area of education law and policy and is a national expert on the federal role in education and equal educational opportunity and teaches and writes in the area of education law and policy.
+Professor Kimberly Robinson teaches and writes in the area of education law and policy and is a national expert on the federal role in education and equal educational opportunity and teaches and writes in the area of education law and policy.
 In 2015, Harvard Education Press will publish a book that she co-edited with Professor Charles Ogletree of Harvard Law School entitled The Enduring Legacy of Rodriguez: Creating New Pathways to Equal Educational Opportunity.
 Professor Robinson is a researcher at the Charles Hamilton Houston Institute for Race and Justice at Harvard Law School.
 Her most recent article entitled “Disrupting Education Federalism” argues that the United States should reconstruct its understanding of education federalism to support a national effort to ensure equal access to an excellent education.
 This article is forthcoming in the Washington University Law Review in 2015.
 Her scholarship has appeared in the University of Chicago Law Review, Boston College Law Review, William and Mary Law Review, and UC Davis Law Review, among other venues.
 Prior to joining the Richmond Law faculty in 2010, Professor Robinson was an Associate Professor at Emory University School of Law and a visiting fellow at George Washington University Law School.
 She also served in the General Counsel’s Office of the United States Department of Education, where she helped draft federal policy on issues of race, sex, and disability discrimination.
 In addition, Professor Robinson represented school districts in school finance and constitutional law litigation as an associate with Hogan & Hartson, LLP (now Hogan Lovells).
 Professor Robinson is a frequent lecturer on education law and policy issues, including serving as the keynote speaker at the "Is Education a Civil Right?" conference at Harvard Law School in April 2013 and as the Dean’s Distinguished Lecturer at the Harvard Graduate School of Education in March 2014.
 She also has written editorials that address national education law and policy issues.